IamAbdelrahman/ATmega32-Drivers/README.md

 ## MCAL Drivers

-### DIO
+### GPIO
-The DIO (Digital Input/Output) driver provides functions to configure and control the digital pins of the ATmega32.
+The GPIO driver provides functions to configure and control the digital pins of the ATmega32.

 #### Features
 - Configure pins as input or output